Last Updated: July 1, 2022

 “Personal information” is information that directly identifies, or might reasonably be used to identify, a user of the Services.
-Examples of personal information include a name, address, phone number, e-mail address, social security number, driver’s license number, credit or debit card number, policy or claim information, and health information.
+Examples of personal information include a name, address, phone number, e-mail address, social security number, federal employee identification number, driver’s license number, credit or debit card number, policy or claim information, and health information.
 If you apply for a job or register with our career center, personal information may, in certain circumstances, also include information about your work and educational history.

 During your visit to this Website, you may initiate a transaction such as requesting a premium price quote, requesting information about benefits, or filing a claim.
 The information, including personal information, volunteered by you in initiating the transaction is used by us to provide the Services.